Setup

 Common starting point:

-• App default: Balanced
+- App default:

 For style behavior and selection patterns, see Working Styles.

 When selecting runtime, use host mode for fast iteration and container mode when isolation matters more than speed.
 If you choose container mode, make sure Docker or Podman is already available on your machine.
+On macOS, Claw can also use OrbStack when Docker is running through the OrbStack context.

-• One workspace
+- One workspace

-• One runtime mode
+- One runtime mode

-• Local only routing for initial validation
+Local onlyrouting for initial validation

 Apply your security baseline before adding integrations

-A practical baseline is to limit workspace access to the project paths the bot actually needs and keep network policy conservative until you confirm your workflows.
+A practical baseline is to limit workspace access to the project paths the agent actually needs and keep network policy conservative until you confirm your workflows.
 Security settings are much easier to tune before channels and external tools are heavily used.

 Baseline controls to set before wider rollout:

-• Sender groups
+- Sender groups

-• Allowed folders
+- Allowed folders

-• Blocked patterns
+- Blocked patterns

-• Network Guard preset
+- Network Guard preset

 For full hardening guidance, see Security.